d6t/d6t-python/blogs/design-ml-e2e.md

 ### Business context / requirements

 * target users: who are the target users of information?
-	* economic BUYER: who pays for it?
+	* economic buyer: who pays for it?

 * user flow: what is the user flow currently?
 	* user pain points: pain points? how do they solve it today?